null

 Hemp Uses Hemp FAQ Hemp Benefits Types of Yarn Hemp Laws By State

-A common question that many people have when they first hear about hemp is “What is hemp?”
-Many people don’t understand the differences hemp and marijuana or understand that there is a difference at all.
-Hemp is the cannabis plant when it is being grown for its seeds and fiber.
-Hemp and marijuana are both varieties of the cannabis plant and both have different purposes and uses.
-Hemp has been used as a source of food, paper, oil, textiles and cordage and is one of the oldest domesticated plants.
+A common question people have when they first encounter hemp is, "What exactly is hemp?"
+There's often confusion about the differences between hemp and marijuana, and many don’t realize that they are distinct from one another.
+Hemp refers to the cannabis plant when it's cultivated for its seeds and fiber.
+While both hemp and marijuana are varieties of cannabis, they serve different purposes and have unique uses.
+Hemp has been utilized for thousands of years as a source of food, paper, oil, textiles, and rope, and is one of the oldest domesticated plants in history.

 There are 3 types of hemp cultivars